Task

 Apply a task to another task applicatively.
 This can be used with

-to build a Task
+ok to build a Task that returns a record.

-The following example returns a Record with two fields, apples
+The following example returns a Record with two fields, apples and

-.
+oranges, each of which is a List Str.
 If it fails it returns the tag

 getFruitBasket : Task { apples : List Str, oranges : List Str } [NoFruitAvailable] getFruitBasket = Task.ok { apples: <- getFruit Apples |> Task.batch, oranges: <- getFruit Oranges |> Task.batch, }